Exchange Interactions of a Wigner Crystal in a Magnetic Field and Berry Curvature: Multi-Particle Tunneling through Complex Trajectories: Discussion

-{\it Discussion}---We analyzed how a magnetic field ($B$) and a Berry curvature ($\Omega$) modify the magnetism of a Wigner crystal (WC) through an asymptotic large-$r_s$ expansion.
-When either $B$ or $\Omega$ is present individually, the effect is simply to multiply the zero-field and zero-Berry-curvature exchange constant $J_a^{(0)}$ by a phase factor: the Aharonov-Bohm phase $\phi_a(B)$ for $B\neq 0$ (\ref{eq:exchange1}-\ref{eq:area}) and the Berry phase $\gamma_a(\Omega) $ for $\Omega \neq 0$ (\ref{eq:exchange2}-\ref{eq:area momentum}).
-When both $B$ and $\Omega$ are present, in addition to having both phases, the magnitude of the exchange constant is also modified due to an effective mass renormalization originating from the coupling of the orbital magnetic moment to the magnetic field (\ref{eq:orbital magnetic moment}-\ref{eq:renormalization of exchange constant}).
+We analyzed how a magnetic field $B$ and a Berry curvature $\Omega$ modify the exchange interactions in a Wigner crystal (WC) via an asymptotic large-$r_s$ expansion.
+When either $B$ or $\Omega$ is present individually, the effect is simply to multiply the exchange constant $J_a^{(0)}$ at $B=\Omega = 0$ by a phase factor: the Aharonov-Bohm phase $\phi_a(B)$ for $B\neq 0$ (\ref{eq:exchange1}-\ref{eq:area}) and the Berry phase $\gamma_a(\Omega) $ for $\Omega \neq 0$ (\ref{eq:exchange2}-\ref{eq:area momentum}).
+When both are present, in addition to having both phases, the exchange magnitude $|J_a[B,\Omega]|= J_a^{(0)}(E_h^*,r_s^*)$ is also modified via an effective-mass renormalization (\ref{eq:effective band mass}) originating from the coupling of the orbital magnetic moment to $B$.